-If you currently own a computer that falls within the range in the College and Department List of Specifications table, you may want to start off at Virginia Tech with that computer unless your major requires otherwise.
+- If you currently own a computer that falls within the range in the College and Department List of Specifications table, you may want to start off at Virginia Tech with that computer unless your major requires otherwise.
 Be advised that your major may require that you get a better computer during your academic career, especially if you plan to start with a low-end model.
 Students requesting financial aid should keep in mind that an adjustment to the cost of attendance to accommodate the purchase of a computer is available by completing a Cost of Attendance appeal through University Scholarships and Financial Aid.
 For most students, this adjustment will allow you to borrow additional loan funds.
-Please go to University Scholarships and Financial Aid’s website for more information at www.finaid.vt.edu.
+Please visit the University Scholarships and Financial Aid website for more information.

 - If you currently own a computer that DOES NOT meet the minimum specifications in the College and Department List of Specifications table, we suggest that you purchase a new computer that meets or exceeds the minimum recommended specifications.
 Please note that manufacturers typically update technology and provide specifications for new models during the spring.
 Therefore, to ensure that you receive the most recent technology Virginia Tech highly recommends that you wait until the summer before you arrive on campus to purchase a computer.

 - If you do not already own a computer, you should purchase a computer that meets or exceeds the recommended minimum specifications.

 Please pay special attention to the Software Suite (see Purchase your system) section.
 Students must purchase certain software through the Software Service Center.
 Do not purchase software from the computer manufacturer or elsewhere without reading the Software Suite information or visiting the Software Service Center website.

 Special Note about 2 Factor Authentication at Virginia Tech